 Each of the memory blocks is briefly discussed in the following paragraphs.
-A more detailed discussion can be found in the section entitled "MEMO-RY BLOCKS" on page 15.
+A more detailed discussion can be found in the section entitled Memory Blocks, page 19.

-The 2 Mbit (256K x 8) Flash memory is the primary memory of the PSD.
+The 1 Mbit or 2 Mbit (128K x 8, or 256K x 8) Flash memory is the primary memory of the PSD.
 It is divided into 8 equally-sized sectors that are individually selectable.

-The 256 Kbit (32K x 8) secondary Flash memory is divided into 4 equally-sized sectors.
+The optional 256 Kbit (32K x 8) secondary Flash memory is divided into 4 equally-sized sectors.
 Each sector is individually selectable.

-The 64 Kbit SRAM is intended for use as a scratch-pad memory or as an extension to the MCU SRAM.
-If an external battery is connected to Voltage Stand-by (VSTBY, PC2), data is retained in the event of power failure.
+The optional SRAM is intended for use as a scratch-pad memory or as an extension to the MCU SRAM.